 It’s reveal day for the One Room Challenge!!
-I’m so excited to show you our kitchen!
+I’m so excited to show you our budget-friendly kitchen makeover!

 It was so much fun taking you along for the entire journey on my Instagram Stories .
 If you weren’t following along there I’ll try to make sure you get all the scoop here.